 A minority of scholars assign the blame for the persistence of slavery after the American Revolution to the omissions of the Founders.
 Jefferson's bones in particular serve as a kind of human remains shield for them to hide behind.
 They are deflecting blame for the failure of successive generations to address prejudice.
-This misdirection by relevant authorities like Henry Wiencek, Stephen Ambrose, Nicholas Magnis, and Peter Onuf is ineffectual because their approaches contain at least six prospective mistakes.
+The misdirection by nominal authorities like Henry Wiencek, Stephen Ambrose, Nicholas Magnis, and Peter Onuf is ineffectual because their approaches contain at least six terminal mistakes.

 Notwithstanding the comical usurpation in questioning Jefferson's judgement on the matter, or his precise targeting of the institution and symbolism of monarchy, historians need new interpretations of primary sources in order to sell their books or articles.
 It appears the point has been reached where the only new spin on Jefferson is that he was wrong, making the British inexorably right.
 That is really new.
-So new, in fact, it does advance history - all the way into the fiction section of Barnes and Noble.
-Historians sometimes seem to presume that their works render as perfect dioramas, when in reality they are about as convincing as paper doll chains hacked in a fit of pique from the available records.
+So new, in fact, it does advance history ‐ all the way into the fiction section of Barnes and Noble.
+Historians sometimes seem to presume that their works will render as perfect dioramas.
+In reality they are about as convincing as paper doll chains hacked in a fit of pique from the available records.
 Regressive assaults on the architect of American exceptionalism are therefore sophistry.
 These sensationalist arguments are easy to propagate amongst a conditioned consumer audience.
 Those appealing to reason are unlikely to impress, and liable to be banished to some dusty, unfunded corner of the Internet.
 See?
 If you hate what has been written here, do not read the rest.

 access the rest?Read over 2000 more words for just £6.75.
 Pay with a PayPal account (not credit card) for instant access after payment.
 You will be directed to the continuation page to read the rest of this note.
 If you need assistance with the process please visit the help page.